-- Walkability with a new sidewalk, after the road is narrowed/traffic calmed; - Safety with improved stormwater management; - Civic pride with a re-purposed church that could include a community center; - Revitalized housing enabled through zoning amendments; - A small park, community space, or memorial on the 2 vacant parcels owned by the Township; - Potential trail linkages and connections; - Small diners or retail opportunities on larger vacant lots along Rt.
+- Walkability with a new sidewalk, after the road is narrowed/traffic calmed; Safety with improved stormwater management; - Safety with improved stormwater management; - Civic pride with a re-purposed church that could include a community center; - Revitalized housing enabled through zoning amendments; - A small park, community space, or memorial on the 2 vacant parcels owned by the Township; - Potential trail linkages and connections; - Small diners or retail opportunities on larger vacant lots along Rt.
 82; and - Home-based businesses.